How to Do a Budget Analysis for Your Business

 - Keep on doing this each month for your forecasting period.
 Try to keep your borrowing to a minimum and your cash inflow greater than your outflows.
 Remember that this cash budget is a financial forecasting document but try to follow it as closely as possible.
-Here is an example of a completed Cash Budget, based on the schedules already completed, that you can look at.
-Here is a blank worksheet you can use for your own company.

 - Take a look at this article.
 It shows you how to use the cash budget as a part of a comprehensive financial forecasting plan.